What Could We Buy Instead?

 $20.00B

-121.2%of the war budget
+31funded with the war budget

 Source: HUD / National Alliance to End Homelessness